Peleda23/-100DaysOfCode/r1-log.md

 ### R1D7

 Worked on page project, started adding some styes.
-And did some freecodecamp exercisesß.
+And did some freecodecamp exercises.

+### R1D8

+Today did some more styling on web page challenge.
+Still working on desktop version last section left to do and when gonna start work on mobile version.
+In the evening did some javascript exercises on www.freecodecamp.org.
+Is my third attempt to finis javascript challenges.
+Javascript some times is hard to understand.
+On fCC i found some exercises for sass try to do them tomorrow.
+This log book is good to improve my writing english skills.